ansible/ansible-container/docs/rst/reference/init.rst

 **New in version 0.2.0**

 If you include a Container App reference from Ansible Galaxy, your new project will be initialized from the referenced skeleton app.
+See :ref:`container_apps` for details.